AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory: METHODOLOGY

 \subsection{Spatial Memory Fusion}

 SpatialMemoryUnit is the core component of the system.
-Viewing the memory update as a discrete-time dynamical system, the fusion form must satisfy two properties. \emph{Boundedness} requires that the fused output does not exceed the inputs, preventing long-sequence divergence. \emph{Controllable decay} requires that the initial memory's contribution decays predictably with the refresh interval.
-The per-pixel convex combination $O = T \cdot M + (1-T) \cdot F$ ($T \in (0,1)$) naturally satisfies boundedness, since the fused result lies strictly within the convex hull of the two inputs.
-When combined with the autoregressive update $M_{t+1} = O_t$, the contribution weight of $M_0$ to frame $t$ is $\prod_{s=1}^{t} T_s$, which decays exponentially at a rate determined by scene dynamics.
-This ensures that the system remains stable for arbitrary $N$, with predictable and bounded accuracy degradation.
-Section~IV-C verifies this property.
+Viewing the memory update as a discrete-time dynamical system, the fusion form must satisfy boundedness and controllable decay.
+The per-pixel convex combination $O = T \cdot M + (1-T) \cdot F$ ($T \in (0,1)$) keeps fused features between memory and current observations, preventing long-sequence divergence.
+When combined with the autoregressive update $M_{t+1}=O_t$, the contribution weight of $M_0$ to frame $t$ becomes $\prod_{s=1}^{t} T_s$, which decays at a rate determined by scene dynamics.
+This gives a predictable refresh-interval trade-off, verified in Section~IV-C.

 \textbf{Justification for feature-space fusion.} Fusion operates in the $8\times$--$32\times$ downsampled feature space, where each vector's receptive field spans hundreds of pixels and encodes semantic and structural information robust to pixel-level displacements.
 When motion exceeds the receptive field tolerance, $T \to 0$ injects new observations without requiring pose estimation or feature warping, trading a predictable degradation rate for robustness against the known failure modes of optical flow, such as occlusion boundaries and dynamic object interference.